uptoratlen/gsArchivPDFDownloader/README.md

 ## Technologies
 The gsArchivPDFDownloader obviously was created in Python with Selenium and Chrome4Testing and Chromedriver.
 [Chromedriver](https://developer.chrome.com/docs/chromedriver/downloads?hl=de)

-Up to 0.9.0 Firefox and Gecko was used.
+Up to 0.9.0 Firefox and Geckodriver was used.

 For users with less experience, basically what it does:
 Python opens a chrome for testing instance (so your system browser does not get used) by the webdriver chromedriver (chromedriver is the link between Selenium and the chrome for testing browser), and than it simulates browser actions like a user does.
 Selenium is widly used to automate tests of web applications.